Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   ```
   GetTraceStartPose(recv_string)
   ```
+- **This command can be only used for CR robots.**

 ## 3.31 GetPathStartPose

 - Function: GetPathStartPose(traceName)

 - Description: get the first point in trajectory playback.
-This instruction is supported in CR controller version.
-3.5.2 and above.
+This command is supported in CR controller version 3.5.2 and above.

-- Parameters：
+- Parameters:

   | Parameter | Type   | Description                                   |
   | --------- | ------ | --------------------------------------------- |
   | traceName | string | name of the trajectory file (with the suffix) |

+- Return:

+  ErrorID,{j1,j2,j3,j4,j5,j6},GetTraceStartPose(traceName);   //{j1,j2,j3,j4,j5,j6} is the coordinates of joints

 - Supporting port: 29999